 A biopsy of the tumor (removal of a sample of the tumor for examination under a microscope) is done when results of MRI and other tests cannot definitively identify what the type of tumor is and whether or not it is cancerous.
 A biopsy may be done during surgery, in which all or part of the tumor is removed.
 Or if a tumor is difficult to reach, a stereotactic biopsy may be done.
 For this procedure, a frame is attached to the skull.
 The frame provides reference points that can be identified on an MRI or a CT scan.
 These reference points enable doctors to guide the biopsy needle precisely into the tumor.

 Treatment of Brain Tumors

-Surgery, radiation therapy, chemotherapy, or a combination
+Surgery, radiation therapy, surgery, radiation therapy, medications such as chemotherapy or immunotherapy), or, most often, a combination

 Treatment of a brain tumor depends on its location and type.

 Treatments for brain tumors include the following:

 Craniotomy (surgical removal of the tumor) is done when possible.
 This procedure involves opening the skull.
 Some brain tumors can be removed with little or no damage to the brain.
 However, many grow in areas that make removal by traditional surgery difficult or impossible without destroying essential structures.

 For craniotomy, part of the scalp is shaved.
 Then, an incision is made through the skin.
 A high-speed drill and a special saw are used to remove a small piece of bone above the tumor.
 The tumor is located and removed using one of the following: